 From strategy to documentation

-We can assist you with the preparation of your transfer pricing strategy and documentation.
-We have extensive experience with most countries and could for instance assist you to obtain upfront approval (a ‘tax ruling’ or ‘Advance Pricing Agreement’) from the tax authorities.
-Furthermore, transfer pricing can also be used to lower your global effective tax rate.
+We can assist you in preparing your transfer pricing strategy and documentation.
+We have extensive experience with most countries and can, for example, assist you in obtaining a ruling from the tax authorities.
+Furthermore, transfer pricing can also be used to reduce your global effective tax rate.
 We would be pleased to provide you with more detailed insight into our services during an informal meeting.